nfiles/endpoint-directory-tree/README.md

 ## Run

-navigate to this directory in your favorite shell
+Navigate to this directory in your favorite shell

-to test with the sample input:
+To test with the sample input:
 ```bash
 go run . < input.txt
 ```

-to launch a REPL and provide your own commands:
+To launch a REPL and provide your own commands:
 ```bash
 go run .
 # enter commands
 # CTRL-C to exit
 ```

+Cross-compiled binaries have been included in `bin/` if that's easier.
+Only `bin/directorytree_linux_amd64` has been tested, so buyer beware. :)

 ## Author